 A student must receive a "C" or better in all courses to be retained in and graduate from the program.
-In order to receive a passing grade of "C" or better in any Surgical Technology course, a student must maintain a 78 or higher-grade average in didactic classes and must have a satisfactory clinical evaluation based on the standards stated on the clinical evaluation form.
+To receive a passing grade of "C" or better in any Surgical Technology course, a student must maintain a 78 or higher grade average in didactic classes and must have a satisfactory clinical evaluation based on the standards stated on the clinical evaluation form.
 The student grading policy used in assigning a semester grade is as follows:

-A = 100-93%

-B = 86-92%

-F=69 and below
+A = 100-93% B = 86-92% C = 78-85% D = 77-70% F=69 and below